 Because everyone has taken the decision to play tightly, this is your opportunity to make good use of a loose and aggressive approach to your hands, those players with smaller stacks will be afraid to challenge larger bets and so you can much more easily win a pot.

-Remember though, you still need to have relatively good hands to play aggressively, but by this stage in the game you should have had enough time to observe the playing method of your fellow opponents and know which ones are likely to follow you on a big raise if they have a good hand.
+Remember though, you still need to have relatively good hands to play aggressively, but by this stage in the game, you should have had enough time to observe the playing method of your fellow opponents and know which ones are likely to follow you on a big raise if they have a good hand.
 If such a player remains in the hand, you should avoid being too aggressive with them, although these players are more likely to fold when they do not hold a really good hand.

-Maintain your attention throughout the game:
+Maintain your attention throughout the game

 Once you have made it to one of the cash prize positions in the ‘sit & go’ tournament, you may feel yourself relaxing a bit, becoming less focused on the game, simply because you know you have secured a profit on the game.
-It is important for you to maintain your attention span at this pointing the game, still take an aggressive approach to play, and avoid making silly, unplanned mistakes.
+It is important for you to maintain your attention span at this pointing the game, still, take an aggressive approach to play, and avoid making silly unplanned mistakes.

-In all likelihood, the other two players with whom you are still in competition are likely to have slackened their game too, and you can take advantage of their lack of attention, but remember, such players are likely to be aggressive player too, otherwise they would probably not have made it into a winning position.
+In all likelihood, the other two players with whom you are still in competition are likely to have slackened their game too, and you can take advantage of their lack of attention, but remember, such players are likely to be an aggressive player too, otherwise they would probably not have made it into a winning position.

-If you have a poor hand in this stage of the game, it is better for you to fold, but if you have a good hand, make sure that you challenge these players head on.
-Also, do not forget, that because you are only playing three card hands at this stage then you do not need an exceptional hand, merely a relatively good hand to win.
+If you have a poor hand in this stage of the game, it is better for you to fold, but if you have a good hand, make sure that you challenge these players head-on.
+Also, do not forget, that because you are only playing three-card hands at this stage then you do not need an exceptional hand, merely a relatively good hand to win.

-In head-to-head situations:
+In head-to-head situations

 If you manage to make it into the final two in a ‘sit & go’ tournament, the pace of play will be exceptionally fast compared to the earlier stages of the tournament.
 You should not be folding too often because there are only two of you.
-In this stage of the competition you really need to loosen up your play and begin to play super aggressively.
+In this stage of the competition, you really need to loosen up your play and begin to play super aggressively.

 It is reasonable enough to go all-in with a relatively poor pair; this is because it is fairly unlikely that your opponent will be holding any cards of real value.
 As long as you maintain pressure on your opponent, you will be likely to manage to win.
-In the short term it may feel like you are e losing, but over the course of the final stages, if you maintain pressure, and play extra aggressively you should be able to reap the rewards………first place and $50!!!
+In the short term, it may feel like you are e losing, but over the course of the final stages, if you maintain pressure, and play extra aggressively you should be able to reap the rewards………first place and $50!!!